Freenove/Freenove_ESP32_WROVER_Board/docs/source/fnk0060/codes/C/32_WiFi_Working_Modes.rst

 Sketch
 =============================================

-Sketch_AP_Station_mode
+Sketch_04.3_AP_Station_mode
 --------------------------------------------

 .. image:: ../_static/imgs/32_WiFi_Working_Modes/Chapter32_09.png
     :align: center

-It is analogous to project 04.1 and project 04.2.
+It is analogous to project 4.1 and project 4.2.
 Before running the Sketch, you need to modify ssid_Router, password_Router, ssid_AP and password_AP shown in the box of the illustration above.

 After making sure that Sketch is modified correctly, compile and upload codes to ESP32-WROVER, open serial monitor and set baud rate to 115200.
 And then it will display as follows: